Ismaestro/angular-example-app/README.md

 ## Contributors

-Thanks to all contributors and they support!
+Thanks to all contributors and their support!

 ## License